 That’s not to say that we all have to be equally fascinated by everything; we don’t.
 But I DO believe we can appreciate and learn from a huge variety of experiences, and we can train ourselves to be curious about them.
-Learning about the world does that.
+Learning about the world and also traveling with kids helps with that.
 It provides jumping off points for imagination and curiosity.
 Because curiosity is like that idiom about money – the more you have, the more you want, and the more you know, the more you realize you don’t.

-2. It’s Not In Spite of Their Age; It’s Because of It (And They Don’t Need to “Remember”)
+2. It’s Not In Spite of Their Age; It’s Because of It (They Don’t Need to “Remember,” But They May Anyway)

-Many, many people have asked why we don’t wait to travel until our kids will “remember” the experience.
-And lots more have told me they can’t virtually travel yet because their kids are “too young.”
+Many, many people have asked why we don’t wait to travel until our kids will “remember” the experiences we have.
+And lots more have told me they can’t explore the world from home quite yet because their kids are “too young.”
 Guess what – they’re not.

-We’ve been traveling with kids since they were tiny not in spite of their age, but because of it.
-Would you wait to read to your child until they can perfect remember every word of every story?
+We’ve been traveling with kids since they were tiny.
+And we did it not in spite of their age, but because of it.
+Would you wait to read to your child until they can perfectly remember every word of every story?
 Was all your schooling a waste because you don’t remember every class you ever attended?

 Of course not.
-Because remembrance isn’t just about the words.
+Because remembrance isn’t just about the words, and developing minds isn’t just about remembrance.
 It isn’t just about the sights and sounds and words.
 It’s about the experience, and building acceptance and love into their core understanding right from the start.
 It’s about cultivating compassion and understanding right from the beginning, rather than waiting until they’re already set in their ways.

 One thing about learning about others’ experiences is that you see when people get left out.
 You hear others’ stories from when they weren’t welcomed.
 Or if you’re able to actually travel, you may learn first hand what it feels like to be the odd one out.
 It’s not the best feeling.